fairvault/user-documentation/docs/datatags/green.md

  - [ ] Upload the dataset files AND **implement restriction on the dataset files**.
 Do not allow access requests.
 See [instructions below](##Implementing-access-restriction-to-data-files-for-datasets-with-a-Green-data-tag).
  - [ ] Upload the response summary from the Decision Tree questionnaire (see above), do not restrict this file or other documentation files if not strictly necessary.
  - [ ] Add the green dataset guestbook for non confidential datasets.
- - [ ] Edit the Terms: select the custom FAIRVault data licence from the dropdown.
+ - [ ] Edit the Terms: select the FAIRVault v1.0 data licence from the dropdown.
  - [ ] Submit the dataset for review.

 ## Actions for the data curator